Warburgia salutaris

 Leaves

 This is an aromatic evergreen tree.
-The alternately or spirally arranged (photo 428) hairless Leaves are coriaceous (leathery) and simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
-They are up to 11 x 3cm (photo 117) and elliptic, lanceolate or oblanceolate (photo 117) and have a distinctive peppery smell when crushed.
-The rolled under and possibly wavy Margin is entire (with a continuous margin, not in any way indented (photo 117).
+The upper leaf surface is a darker green.
+Alternately or spirally arranged (photo 428), hairless Leaves are coriaceous (leathery) and simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
+Stipules (basal appendages of the petiole) are absent.
+Leaves are up to 11 x 3cm (photo 117) and elliptic, lanceolate or oblanceolate (photo 117) and have a distinctive peppery smell when crushed.
+The rolled under and wavy Margin is entire (with a continuous margin, not in any way indented (photo 117).
 The Apex and Base are narrowly tapering – the base more so.
 Gland dots are present and are visible as whitish dots (photo 381).
-The Midrib is slightly off-centre.
+The Midrib (the main rib of a leaf or leaf-like part, a continuation of, but excludes the petiole is asymmetric (slightly off-centre).
 It is visible above and protrudes, at least part way, below (photo 117).
+The Leaf blade has pinnate venation that is characterized by a single main vein (the midrib), with smaller veins branching off from it in a feather-like arrangement.
 Unless viewed against a strong light (photo 381) the smaller veins are indistinct.
-The upper leaf surface is darker.
-Leaves have a short Petiole (leaf stalk) that is up to 5mm long.
-Stipules (basal appendages of the petiole) are absent.
+In this photo the veins meet prior to reaching the margin.
+Leaves have a short Petiole (leaf stalk) that is up to 5mm long and is not part of the midrib.

 Flowers